craig-james-author/tactile-hardware/gemma-m0/README-installation.txt

    (in Finder, select File-->Go-->Computer, and look for GEMMABOOT).
 Open the GEMMABOOT drive.

-5. Drag the .uf2 file (e.g. adafruit-circuitpython-gemma_m0-en_US-7.3.3.uf2,
+5. Find the .uf2 file in the same directory where you found these instructions, for example:

-   but you may have downloaded a later version) into the GEMMABOOT folder.
+     Documents/Arduino/hardware/gemma-m0/adafruit-circuitpython-gemma_m0-en_US-7.3.3.uf2

+   (You may have downloaded a later version).
+Drag that file into the GEMMABOOT folder.
 The Gemma-M0 will immediately install the new version and reboot.

 6. The GEMMABOOT disk will disappear, and the CIRCUITPY disk icon should reappear on your desktop.
 (You may get another "Disk Not Ejected Properly" error -- ignore it.)

 7. Drag the file code.py in this directory into the CIRCUITPY directory.
+If it asks about a duplicate filename, select "Replace" to overwrite the existing code.py file.
 The Gemma-M0's LED should blink a few times, then go off.

 8. Eject the CIRCUITPY disk (drag it to the trash).

-To test the Gemma-M0, touch the electrode contact labelled A0 (just to the left of the USB cable.
-The red light should flicker dimly when you're near the A0 electrode, and brightly if you touch it firmly.
+To test the Gemma-M0, touch the electrode contact labelled A1 (just to the left of the USB cable.
+The red light should flicker dimly when you're near the A1 electrode, and brightly if you touch the A1 electrode firmly.

 All done -- you can unplug the Gemma-M0 from the USB.
 It is ready to use as a proximity/touch detector.